k178412/sql-exploratory-data-analysis-project/README.md

 ---

 ## 📜 Reports
 The project is summarized into two main reports: one focusing on customer behavior, and the other on product performance.
-These reports bring together key metrics and KPIs, offering a clear picture of business patterns and helping uncover actionable insights.
+These reports bring together key metrics and KPIs, and can be further be used for analytics or querying purpose.

 ### 1️⃣ [Customers Report](https://github.com/k178412/sql-exploratory-data-analysis-project/blob/main/scripts/03-final-reports/01-customers-report.sql)
 Includes: